scordio/junit-converters/README.md

 * `URL`: for the _URL and Filename Safe_ encoding scheme
 * `MIME`: for the _MIME_ encoding scheme

+The following source types and target declarations are supported.

 | Source Type | Target Declaration                      | Example                                    |
 |-------------|-----------------------------------------|--------------------------------------------|
 | `String`    | `@Base64 byte[] bytes`                  | `"Pz8/"` → `new byte[] { 63, 63, 63 }`     |